I was told I had to pay $20,000 bribe to Asenso-Boakye – Businessman alleges

-The Chief Executive Officer of Alafei Food, Claude Convincer Davit, has accused the Minister of Workers and Housing, Francis Asenso-Boakye, of soliciting $2,000 to grant him access to President Nana Addo Dankwa Akufo-Addo.
+The Chief Executive Officer of Alafei Food, Claude Convincer Davit, has accused the Minister of Works and Housing, Francis Asenso-Boakye, of soliciting $20,000 to grant him access to President Nana Addo Dankwa Akufo-Addo.

 Speaking at an event in a viral video sighted by GhanaWeb, Davit said that the incident happened in 2017 when Asenso-Boakye was the deputy chief of staff at the Office of the President.